raphaelhoudouin/stock_risk_model/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the GNU General Public License (GPL).
+See LICENSE for more information.

 ## Additional Notes